leemings98-source/RetailSales/README.md

 ## Key Findings

-Within the dataset, annual profit fluctuates after 2020, with approximately RM3M changes between certain years, hovering between earning around 9m and 11m.
-Key Point Indicators have shown year-over-year Electronics' domination over the best selling category staying at an all time high.
-Managing to earn a *minimum of 32%* to a *maximum of 49%* of *total profit* over the 5 year period.
+Annual profit fluctuates after 2020, with reported annual profit ranging from approximately RM9 million to RM11 million.
+Electronics remained the leading category by reported profit, contributing between 32% and 49% of total profit across the five-year period.

 Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded [*here*](https://drive.google.com/file/d/1fpYmMaGSu_NGuuluvZNY_rD-hs1FHdj8/view?usp=sharing)